 Even if you really disagree with or hate something that you read, that is good information.
 Why?
 Well, first, it can give you (and your counsellor) an idea of what does NOT work for you.
 However, also, sometimes when something makes us feel very strongly, that is a sign that we are resistent to a new idea because we find it threatening in some way.

-The following can be challenging: Try to be open to the idea that when a new idea upsets you, it might be because it is absolutely true for you, but you are not quite ready to face up to it yet.
+Try to be open to the idea that when a new idea upsets you, it might be because it is actually true for you, but you are not quite ready to face up to it yet.
 That is why writing down your response to books about depression can be helpful.
 It is also important to be true to yourself and if an idea really feels wrong, to feel free to reject it.
 I am suggesting that, before you reject it, you consider the possibility that it is an uncomfortable truth.
 However, obviously, that is not always the case.
-Not all books about depression have the same types of ideas about depression or how to treat it, so please be persistent and find what works for you.
+Not all books on depression have the same types of ideas about depression or how to treat it, so please be persistent and find what works for you.